james58899/hath-rust/README.md

 [^h2]: Multiplexing is useless for H@H, and a large number of connections will take up more system resources.
 [^filename]: If the filename is not sent, some browsers may download using the wrong name.
 [^pqc]: Support X25519MLKEM768 key agreement
+[^range]: Allows the browser to resume interrupted image downloads.